d48/scrabble-with-friends-python/README.md

 This repo consists of optimizations for the algorithms in the `compPlayHand` and `compChooseWord` functions to reduce computer turn in choosing the best word based on remaining letters in it's hand.

+A goal of mine is to get the time it takes for the computer player to choose the best scoring 7 and 8 letter word to be less than one second.

 ## Before

  * **117 seconds** for all hands from _1_ to _n_ where _n_ number of letters in each hand.